 \subsection{Additional Real-Data Experiment Details}

 \myparagraph{Model Architecture and Training Details} We use CLIP-ViT-L/14 as the backbone.
-To train the linear classifier, we use the AdamW optimizer \citep{loshchilov2017decoupled} with a weight decay of $10^{-4}$ and a learning rate of $10^{-1}$.
-To train the CBM model, we use the Adam optimizer with a learning rate of $10^{-1}$ and train for $500$ epochs.
-We provide the detailed hyperparameters in \cref{tab:hyperparameters}.
+To train the linear classifier, we use the AdamW optimizer \citep{loshchilov2017decoupled} with weight decay $10^{-4}$ and learning rate $10^{-1}$.
+To train the CBM, we use the Adam optimizer with learning rate $10^{-1}$ for $500$ epochs.
+We provide the detailed hyperparameters in \Cref{tab:hyperparameters}.